Research Output per year

 My primary teaching interests are in classical and contemporary social theory, political sociology, the sociology of emotions, and the sociology and politics of Ireland.
 I have also taught on qualitative research methods modules, especially in relation to narrative/life history interviewing and analysis.

 I primarily teach the core social theory modules at both UG and PG levels in the school.
-In addition, I have developed and convened a new postgraduate option module on 'Emotions and Social Life', and have convened and delivered a module on 'Global Society' for Level Three undergraduates.
-These are:
+In addition, I have developed and convened a new postgraduate option module on 'Emotions and Social Life', and have convened and delivered a module on 'Global Society' for Level three undergraduates.

-I have acted as peer reviewer for the following international journals: Qualitative Sociology, Organization, European Journal of Cultural and Political Sociology, Journal of Political Power, the Journal of Applied Social Theory, and the Irish Journal of Anthropology.
+As a member of the Editorial Board of Emotions & Society I do a number of peer reviews for this journal each year.
+I have also acted as peer reviewer for the following international journals: Qualitative Sociology, Organization, European Journal of Cultural and Political Sociology, Journal of Political Power, the Journal of Applied Social Theory, and the Irish Journal of Anthropology.

-I also reviewed a book series proposal for Ashgate.
+I also reviewed a book series proposal for Ashgate, as well as books and book chapters for Routledge, Polity and other academic publishers.

 Research output: Contribution to specialist publication › Article